Monisha Blessy

 Monisha Blessy is an Indian actress who works in Tamil films and television.
 She made her debut with the film Maaveeran (2023).

 Education

 She attained a MSc in Electronic Media at the University of Madras.

 Career

 Monisha started her career as a one-day VJ at Sun TV Network.
-She made her acting in conceptual videos produced by the Blacksheep group.
+She made her acting debut in conceptual videos produced by the Blacksheep group.
 She contested in the eighth season of Kalakka Povathu Yaaru? and finished as the runner up.
 Monisha rose to prominence after participating in Cooku with Comali season 4.
 She made her film debut with Maaveeran directed by Madonne Ashwin, featuring Sivakarthikeyan.
 She also starred in television series such as Modern Love Chennai.
 In 2024, she participated in Top Cooku Dupe Cooku.
 Her latest released project is the second season of Suzhal.
-She has announced her involvement in Jana Nayagan, describing the opportunity as a blessing.
+She has announced her involvement in Jana Nayagan and Coolie, describing the opportunity as a blessing.